Red Sox vs. Phillies Player Props Betting Odds

 |2

-- Brandon Marsh has recorded 31 hits with seven doubles, four triples, four home runs and 13 walks.
-He has driven in 14 runs with one stolen base.
+- Alec Bohm has seven doubles, three home runs, 11 walks and 24 RBI (33 total hits).
+He has stolen one base.

 |Opponent